Raul Jimenez: Wolves striker says doctors told him it was a 'miracle' he survived a skull fracture last year

 - Wolves fixtures 2021/22

 Almost nine months later, the 30-year-old played the full 90 minutes of Wolves' Premier League season opener against Leicester.
-Addressing reporters for the first time since the injury, he spoke at length about the "shocking" incident and his road to recovery.
+Addressing reporters on Tuesday, he spoke at length about the "shocking" incident and his road to recovery.

 "Since the first moment, the surgeons and doctors told me what happened and the risks," Jimenez said.
 "Sometimes it's not what you want to hear but it's their job.
 They told me it was a miracle to be here.